 - NIH is encouraging researchers to explore the use of the FHIR standard to capture, integrate, and exchange clinical data for research purposes and to enhance capabilities to share research data (NOT-OD-19-122).

-- NIH is soliciting input from the public to better understand researchers’ experiences using FHIR standards, the extent to which they plan to use them in the future, what additional tools are needed, the need for research regarding standards development, and challenges with using FHIR standards (NOT-OD-19-150).
-Submissions are due Nov.
-23, 2019.
+- NIH solicited input from the public to better understand researchers’ experiences using FHIR standards, the extent to which they plan to use them in the future, what additional tools are needed, the need for research regarding standards development, and challenges with using FHIR standards (NOT-OD-19-150).

 - NIH awarded two contracts in 2019 to advance the development of FHIR-based tools and a mechanism for sharing phenotypic information for genomic research and medicine via the FHIR standard.